lockfale/Malicious_Containers_Workshop/labs_walk_thru.md

 # Labs Walk Thru
-##### This is a accompanying file with the lab instructions and commands to help walk thru the labs.
+##### This is an accompanying file with the lab instructions and commands to help walk thru the labs.
 It's especially intended for use for those that have trouble copying and pasting from the slides, or prefer not to.

 ## Module 1 - Docker